Equipment or Tools needed for Storm Chasing

-I’ve had a lot of people ask me what kind of equipment I use when chasing.
-It’s really not much more than my laptop and some extras, but I’ll outline them here.
+I’ve had a lot of people ask me what kind of equipment I use when storm chasing.
+It’s really not much more than my laptop, camera, hot spot and a few assorted extras.
+I will outline them here.

 Ham Radio Gear

-My video camera choice is a Sony CX900 camcorder which I have a Manfrotto tripod head attached.
-I use a filmtools windshield mount with the Manfrotto quick release to mount to my windshield and Manfrotto tripods.
+This is my most important piece of equipment.
+I’ll be primarily shooting video with my Canon EOS R. My dash video camera is a Sony CX900.
+This shoots in 1080p60 fps.
+I have a Manfrotto tripod head attached.
+I use a filmtools windshield mount with the Manfrotto quick release to mount to my windshield and Manfrotto tripod.

 My choice of tripods is Manfrotto brand.
 They provide stability and ease of use as well as durability.
 One of my tripods has a fluid video head on it.
 The second tripod has a pistol grip that I use for easily pointing and capturing still images.
 The third is a light weight carbon fiber tripod that is great for hiking and travel.